 Step 4: Add cream of mushroom (or chicken) soup.

 Yep, condensed soup.
 No water required.
 Just pour it in and stir.

 If you wanted to skip the cream of mushroom altogether, you could go with a more classic cheese sauce in a separate saucepan.
 For an example, check out my Cajun mac and cheese or breakfast enchiladas.
 And a cheesier option might be a jar of queso like I used in my queso mac and cheese and fajita chicken pasta bake.

 The recipe calls for Pastability hearts of palm pasta.
 This is similar to the linguine from Palmini I used in recipes like my low carb carbonara and 5-spice ground beef and noodle stir fry.
 Both products have 60 calories per 8 oz of drained pasta, and I think both products have nearly identical taste and texture.

-If carbs aren’t a concern, feel free to use real pasta or something like Banza’s chickpea spaghetti.
+If carbs aren’t a concern, feel free to use real pasta or something like Banza’s chickpea spaghetti or the Barilla Protein+ I used for my high protein spaghetti and meatballs.
 You’ll need to cook it before adding in step 5, though!

 Step 6: Add shredded rotisserie chicken.

 If you’re lucky enough to live near a Costco, they sell pre-shredded rotisserie chicken.
 For the rest of us, shred by hand and throw it in.